Klipper3d/klipper/docs/Manual_Level.md

 Recv: // read left screw : x=-5.0, y=190.0, z=2.47250 : adjust CW 00:02
 Recv: ok
 ```
+Counter clockwise:   tighten the screw so that the bed goes down.
+clockwise:           loosen the screw so that the bed goes up.

 This means that:
 - front left screw is the reference point you must not change it.